Dollar stuck near 5-month low as caution reigns ahead of U.S. CPI, ECB tests

 The yen traded at 109.62 per dollar, also little changed from Wednesday and near the middle of the 109.19-110.325 range of the past two weeks.

-Deutsche Bank's Currency Volatility Index (.DBCVIX) languished at its lowest level since February 2020.
+Deutsche Bank’s Currency Volatility Index languished at its lowest level since February 2020.

 The U.S. Labor Department’s consumer prices data has been much anticipated after last month’s report showed consumer prices increased by the most in nearly 12 years in April.